naoina/kocha/docs/template.md

 ## Built-in functions *([godoc]({{ site.godoc }}#TemplateFuncs))* <a id="Built-in-functions"></a>

-Kocha provides various additional template functions such as following.
+Kocha provides various additional template functions such as follows.

 ### in